squady/anchor_borrow_earn_bot/readme.md

 > this is the base64 encoded mnemonic phrase of your wallet, dont share it !!

 **WALLET_NAME**
-> (WIP, not yet used) this is the name of your wallet
+> this is the name of your wallet

 **CHAIN_ID**
 > terra chain id to use :